ScratchContributors/bios/README.md

 ##### HollyParker: Hi, I'm Holly and I'm 14.
 I have recently been invited to 2 SDSs to help out, which is something that means a lot to me.
 I've been part of Scratch since I was 10, and I love being a part of the community.
 I love DC, Marvel, Star Wars, Lego, Harry Potter, Miraculous, Pokemon, Moshi Monsters, Ninjago, Nintendo and pushes.
 Thanks for reading!

+##### Illusion705: !
+I'm Illusion705, and I'm 13 :) I've helped out in 8 SDSs, I'm a SWC reviewer, and Scratch Wiki contributor, and I've helped out in a few of the Scratch Month studios for 2020.
+The Scratch community is definitely a big part of my life, and I'm so happy to have the privilege of being able to help out in it!
+I like science, math, Minecraft, coding, cats, and watching YouTube :D

 ##### PaddlerGames: Hello!
 I'm PaddlerGames.
 I started Scratch 5 years ago.
 I was the 378th FPC.
 I help out in the SDS, and have a Scratch Wiki account.

 ##### R4356th: Hi!
 I am R4356th, an SDS Translator, a PSTBF Translator, a Scratch Translator, Test and English Scratch Wiki Editor and I also have helped to code Scratch.
 I write stories, code websites and do other things.
 Thank you for reading this!